BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 Ensure you get approval before paying out of pocket.

-If you've been approved for an out-of-pocket purchase, you need to request a copy of the reimbursement form from `treasury@blackpythondevs.com`.
-Fill out the form and send it to `accounting@gnome.org` and cc `leadership@blackpythondevs.com`.
+If you've been approved for an out-of-pocket purchase, you need to request a copy of the reimbursement form from `leadership@blackpythondevs.com`.
+Fill out the form and send it to `leadership@blackpythondevs.com`.

+## CHANGELOG:

+18 Nov 2025:
+* Removed references to treasurer role.
+* Moved form request and submission to only leadership@blackpythondevs.com.
+* Updated text around payment reimbursement.
+* Add PayPal and Wise instructions